FeruzaShokirjonovna/mildew-detector/README.md

     * 1 - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
     * 2 - The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.
-    * 3 - The client would like to receive some treatments based on the type of plant diseases.
+    * 3 - The client would like to receive some treatment suggestions based on the plant disease.

 ## Hypothesis and how to validate?